-Since the last inspection there have been no complaints made to Ofsted that required the provider or Ofsted to take any action in order to meet the National Standards.
+Since registration there have been no complaints made to Ofsted that required the provider or Ofsted to take any action in order to meet the National Standards.

 The provider is required to keep a record of complaints made by parents, which they can see on request.
 The complaints record may contain complaints other than those made to Ofsted.